-Dyslexia and Convergence Insufficiency screening became a requirement during a 2016 revision of MN State Statute 120B.12 by the State Legislature.
+Convergence Insufficiency screening and screening for characteristics of dyslexia became a requirement during a 2016 revision of MN State Statute 120B.12 by the State Legislature.
 The statute states, "The district also must annually report a summary of the district efforts to screen and identify students with dyslexia or convergence insufficiency disorder to the commissioner by July 1."
 Below is the procedure that will occur in the elementary schools.

-Dyslexia Screening
+Screening for Characteristics of Dyslexia

 Dyslexia is a specific learning disability that is characterized by an unexpected difficulty in reading, which can include but is not limited to trouble with word recognition, poor spelling, and decoding issues.
 It is a common learning disability.
-The district screens all students for potential reading issues through its Response to Intervention (RtI) Process.
-Students who need more help are given a variety of supports.
-Teachers identify the needs of each student needing an intervention.
-After 2-4 unsuccessful interventions, students might be referred for special education services.
-Special Education staff review the referral to determine a need for further testing.
-This could include testing to determine if the child has a Specific Learning Disability under Minnesota state criteria.
+The district screens all students for potential reading issues as part of MTSS (Multi-Tiered System of Supports).
+An additional screening will be required of students who score below the 25th percentile on the universal screeners.
+The screeners for characteristics of dyslexia will specifically look at phonological awareness skills.
+Research indicates that these skills are predictors of reading success.
+If a student doesn't pass a screener, the student will be considered for Tier 2 or Tier 3 support based on the specific areas of reading concern.
+Please see the section on RTI/MTSS or the BHM MTSS Brochure

+Link for more information.
 Parents can also choose to pay for their own outside assessment to determine if dyslexia is a concern.
 Parents seeking more information can read Navigating the School System When a Child is Struggling with Reading or Dyslexia on the Minnesota Department of Education's website.